 From Singapore to Cameron Highlands, Malaysia

-To save money for the transportation, and to take advantage of the night time, I chose a night bus to go from Singapore to Cameron Highlands.
-It was simple to book with ticket search engine.
-As planned, I will go specifically from Singapore at 9.30 pm, and will arrive to Brinchang, a town of Cameron Highlands, at around at 7 am.
+To save money for transportation, and to take advantage of the nighttime, I chose a night bus to go from Singapore to Cameron Highlands.
+It was simple to book with the bus ticket search engine.
+As planned, I will go specifically from Singapore at 9.30 p.m. and will arrive in Brinchang, a town of Cameron Highlands, at around 7 a.m.

 The 5 Days Itinerary from Singapore to Batam, then Cameron Highlands